aplteam/Cider/docs/Cider-User-Guide.md

 If `CheckForDropboxConflicts` is defined and has the value 1, then both `]OpenProject` and `]CloseProject` will check whether the project has files were the name contains the string "conflicted copy", and report such files to the session.

-Background: in case Dropbox cannot figure out what the last version of a file is, it will create such a file.
+Background: in case Dropbox cannot figure out what the last version of a file is, it will create of that file and add "conflicted copy" to the name, followed by a timestamp.

 Dropbox leaves it to the user to compare such a file manually and solve the conflict somehow.
 The problem is that Dropbox does not actually tell you about such files, it just silently creates them.
 Therefore Cider does it for you if you configure Cider accordingly.

 ##### ExecuteAfterProjectOpen